KrishnaNAcharya/KrishnaNAcharya/README.md

 #  About Me:

-Not gonna put AI slop in here so here's a brief wall of text about me.
+Not gonna put AI slop in here, so here's a brief wall of text about me.

 Almost done with engineering life.
-Finally broke into big tech after months of gruelling job hunt.
+Finally broke into big tech after months of gruelling job hunting.

-I'm primarily a full stack developer.
+I'm primarily a full-stack developer.
 Curious about where AI is headed.
 My bet?
 Small LLMs are the future.

-I'll look into SpringBoot and system design when I get the time.
+I'll look into Spring Boot and system design when I get the time.
 I'm prioritising my mental and physical health more.
 My hairline has gone back a kilometer already.

 I LOVE researching things.

 New tech stack?
-I MUST KNOW IN AND OUT OF IT.
+I MUST KNOW IT IN AND OUT.

 A visit to the orthodontist?
-I SHALL KNOW EVERY TERM THE DOC HAD MENTIONED IN THE VISIT.
+I SHALL KNOW EVERY TERM THE DOC MENTIONED IN THE VISIT.

 I notice hair loss?
-I MUST KNOW EVERY TREATMENT OUT THERE TO MAKE IT GROW BACK LIKE CRETACEOUS ERA FORESTS.
+I MUST KNOW EVERY TREATMENT OUT THERE TO MAKE IT GROW BACK LIKE CRETACEOUS-ERA FORESTS.

-I love experiementing things too.
-Don't be surprised when I mix pickled paprika to curd rice.
+I love experimenting with things too.
+Don't be surprised when I mix pickled paprika with curd rice.
 I'm weird.
 I embrace my craziness.

+Known in my social circle as the walking encyclopedia of technology.

+PC, phone, or any other device with a chip that has problems in it?
+Tech purchase suggestions?
+Tech stack roadmap?
+Insights into anything regarding technology?
+The first guy people think of is me.

+To my juniors reading this: either you crack DSA or DSA will crack you.
+Start now.

 <br>